 Table 4.
-Level 1 and 2 Troubleshooting a Chart (Continued) g •
+Level 1 and 2 Troubleshooting Chart (Continued)

-SYMPTOM PROBABLE CAUSE VERIFICATION AND REMEDY 11.
-Real Time Clock resetting when standard battery is removed.
+SYMPTOM PROBABLE CAUSE VERIFICATION AND REMEDY 8.
+Phone does not sense when flip is opened or closed (usually indicated by inability to answer incoming calls by opening the flip, or inability to make outgoing calls). a) Transceiver board assembly defective.
+Replace the transceiver board assembly (refer to 1c).
+Verify that the fault has been cleared and reassemble the unit with the new transceiver board assembly.
+10. Internal Charger not working.
+Faulty charger circuit on transceiver board assembly.
+Test a selection of batteries in the rear pocket of the desktop charger.
+Check LED display for the charging indications.
+If these are charging properly, then the internal charger is at fault.
+Replace the transceiver board assembly (refer to 1c).
+Verify that the fault has been cleared and reassemble the unit with the new transceiver board assembly.
+11. Real Time Clock resetting when standard battery is removed.
 Lithium button cell in the display board may be depleted.
 Refer service to a Level 3 service center for replacement.
 12. No or weak audio when using headset. a) Headset not fully pushed home.
 Ensure the headset plug is fully seated in the connector socket.
 If fault not cleared, proceed to b. b) Faulty connector socket on transceiver board assembly.
 Replace the transceiver board assembly (refer to 1c).
 Verify that the fault has been cleared and reassemble the unit with the new transceiver board assembly.